Model Context Protocol (MCP) Quick Start Guide

 ```

-Then we can add our new MCP server using the method mentioned in the previous section to configure the Claude desktop client.
-We can then click the icon in the lower right corner to start using it.
+Then we can add our new MCP server using the method discussed in the previous section for configuring the Claude desktop MCP server.
+After that, we can click the icon in the lower right corner to start using it.

 ### Resource

-We can also allow users to select preset resources we provide on the Claude client, and it also supports custom protocols.
+We can also select the preset resources we provide for users on the Claude client, while also supporting custom protocols.
 The specific code is as follows:

 ```python